 The staff working in Year 6 are Mrs Roberts, Mrs Waite, Mrs Simcox, Mr Bland Mrs Buxton-Hart, Mrs Blake and Miss Hallsworth.

-Welcome to our Year 6 year page.
-Here you will find details of our curriculum and current topic, as well as information about visits we have been on, our work in class, our achievements and homework schedules.
+Welcome to our Year 6 class page.
+Here you will find details of our current topic, as well as information about trips we have been on, our work in class and homework schedules.

-This term will be a busy period for the Year 6 children, as we prepare for the exciting challenges and changes that a new school year brings.
-In May of this school year, the children will sit national Statutory Assessment Tests (SATs) and then prepare for transition to secondary school in the summer.
+In May of this year, the children will sit their Statutory Assessment Tests (SATs) and then prepare for transition to secondary school this summer.

 Mathematics for this term will follow our school scheme, beginning with number and place value, addition and subtraction, and properties of shape.
 You can view our Year 6 long and medium term planning for the year by opening the link.
 In addition, parents will also receive a maths newsletter at the start of each 3 week unit which details the children's learning, as well as questions to ask and activities and games to play together so that every child is supported with their mathematics at home.